 - Amount swallowed

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-- Breathing support, including a tube through the mouth and into the lungs connected to a breathing machine (ventilator)
+- Breathing support, including a tube through the mouth and into the lungs, and a breathing machine (ventilator).

 Lewander WJ, Aleguas A Jr. Petroleum distillates and plant hydrocarbons.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 92.

 Zosel AE.
 General approach to the poisoned patient.
 In: Adams JG, ed.
 Emergency Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 143.